audiotranskription Hintergrund

 In dialog with 3 AIs

-The hybrid interpretation group is a new approach to integrating AI into interpretative qualitative research – Krähnke, Dresing, Pehl (in preparation).
+The hybrid interpretation group is an elaborate method for integrating AI into interpretative qualitative research – Krähnke, Dresing, Pehl (in preparation).
 It enables an insight-evoking dialog between several AIs (Large Language Models / LLMs) and the researcher, with the aim of a profound and comprehensible interpretation of the text.
-This article describes the practical implementation of this idea, which can be implemented largely free of charge via a browser. (as at 18.09.2024)
+This article describes the practical implementation of this procedure, which can be implemented largely free of charge via a browser. (as at 18.09.2024)

 It works better than with ChatGPT alone